-1. Using the black stick, or access tool, carefully peel back the EMI shielding from the left, right, and bottom edges of the computer
+1. Using the black stick, or access tool, carefully peel back the EMI shielding from the left, right, and bottom edges of the computer four panel mounting screws.

 2. Using a Torx T6 screwdriver, remove the two LVDS cable connector screws.
 Disconnect the LVDS display cable from the logic board.
-To the right of the LVDS connector, disconnect the inverter cable from the logic board.
+Below the LVDS connector, disconnect the inverter cable from the logic board.

 3. Peel the EMI tape away from each side of the panel.
-Using a Torx T10 screwdriver, remove the four panel mounting screws.
+Using a Torx T10 screwdriver, remove the